 Here are some convenient uses for essential oils when addressing common ailments for children:

 Stomach distress: Peppermint oil

-As with any big changes that you are looking to make to your personal healthcare, it is wise to consult your doctor beforehand.
+As with any significant changes that you are looking to make to your healthcare, it is wise to consult your doctor beforehand.
 If you or your child have chronic conditions that you feel could be subsided with the use of essential oils, discuss how oils can complement your current medications and how to avoid complications.